-Total Credit Hours Acquired: Total credit hours required for Certificate- 16 Cumulative GPA: The student must have a cumulative grade point average of at least 2 2.0.
-A minimum of 15 semester hours must be earned at NMJC.
-The rem ainder may be acceptable transfer credits.
-Transitional and / or developmental courses do not fulfill any of the above requirements.
-Students will not be permitted to graduate if they have unresolved in complete (I) grades on their academic record.
-Although college officials will provide assistance, it is the final respon sibility of the student to check all phases of his or her degree completion.
+- The student must have a cumulative grade point average of at least 2.0. - A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits. - Transitional and / or developmental courses do not fulfill any of the above requirements. - Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record. - Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.